 Leeming LUT One™ is the world's first unified, corrective Look Up Table ( LUT ) system for supported cameras, designed to maximise dynamic range, fix skin tones, remove unwanted colour casts and provide an accurate Rec709 starting point for further creative colour grading.

-Multi-camera shoots become much easier, by starting with a common, colour-matched baseline, meaning much less time trying to match cameras in post before starting your creative grading.
+Multi-camera shoots are now much easier, because you are starting with a common, colour-matched baseline, meaning much less time trying to match cameras in post before starting your creative grading.

 Once all your cameras have been corrected, you can optionally use the specially matched Leeming LUT Quickies™ for a one-touch creative grade designed to work seamlessly with the common baseline of Leeming LUT One™ corrected footage.

 Save hours of frustration and give your footage the best possible quality right out the gate.
-It's as easy as Shoot - Apply Leeming LUT One™ - Apply Quickies™ - Done!
+It's as easy as Shoot - Apply Leeming LUT One™ - Done!

 The LUT will be manually emailed to you as a ZIP file with instructions from .
+I send out all LUTs as soon as I see the message from PayPal, but this isn't always instant, so please be patient as it can sometimes take a few hours.
 While you are waiting, you can set up your camera using the associated downloadable PDF guide, and begin shooting with the recommended settings for that LUT.

 Don't see your camera above?
 Would you like to see it supported?
 It can be, with your help!
 Please download my guidelines (PDF) for camera setup, contact me for further instructions and receive a free LUT once completed to say thanks!